 While these examples are highlights, these folks are not alone by any means.
 Most of us have been thoughtless about our identities and over-sharing at one time or another.
 Maybe you carry your Social Security card in your purse or wallet.
 Or perhaps you provide your Social Security number to anyone of apparent authority who requests it.
 Or you click on that random link in an email that just doesn’t seem right, which leads to malware infecting your computer and sucking up scads of personal information.

 If you’re worried that you’ve made one of these or other mistakes and put your identity at risk, you’re not alone, and you’re not without recourse.
 Take advantage of the free credit reports to which you are entitled at AnnualCreditReport.com.
-Use sites like Credit.com, where you can get a free look at your credit and two free credit scores that are updated monthly.
+Use sites like Credit.com, where you can get a free look at your credit and two free credit scores that are updated every 14 days.
 Check your credit and bank accounts for a few minutes each day to ensure that all transactions you see are correct.
 Enroll in free transactional credit- and debit card-monitoring programs offered by your credit union, bank, or credit card company.
 Shred your most sensitive documents; properly secure your computer and smartphone; guard sensitive information from people who contact you through a phone call, text or email without confirming their legitimacy; and stay away from unfamiliar links or photographs sent to you by people you either don’t know or vaguely think you know.
 And contact your insurance agent, bank, credit union or HR Department at work to see if they offer either a free or reasonably priced identity theft resolution program to assist you in the event you suffer a personal compromise.

 In a world where breaches (exemplified by “Heartbleed,” Target and all stripe of individual, corporate and government database compromise) and identity theft have become the third certainty in life, jealously guarding our privacy must be our individual missions.
 While I enjoy a good marketing gambit, as well as saluting those who achieve perfection, or who have accomplished a meaningful milestone, discretion being the better part of valor requires that we become more covetous of our personal identifying information and better protect ourselves from those who would exploit us.
 If not, the credit perfection we crave may be short-lived.